OmdenaAI/CordobaArgentinaChapter_MonitoringLandUseTransformation/queue_service/README.md

 ### Deployment
 - **Redis**: Deployed using a pre-built image from Docker Hub.
+- **MiniO**: Simulating AWS S3 instance.
+Deployed from pre-built image from Docker Hub.
 - **Flower**: Also deployed from pre-built image pulled from Docker Hub, with custom settings provided via docker-compose.
 - **Celery & FastAPI**: Both services use custom Docker images, which are built using the `Dockerfile` and environment variables found in their respective directories.
-- The `docker-compose.yaml` file in the **Redis** directory links everything together and ensures smooth orchestration.
+- The `docker-compose.yaml` and `.env` files in the **Redis** directory links everything together and ensures smooth orchestration.